Alpha-1 Antitrypsin Deficiency

 Professional care: In childhood, the pediatric pulmonologist and the pediatrician guide the workup and follow-up.
 If there are recurrent respiratory symptoms or a family history, it is worth discussing it with these specialists for a timely evaluation.

-Specialties that treat alpha-1 antitrypsin deficiency
+Data on 23 doctors who treat alpha-1 antitrypsin deficiency

 Treatment by city